frankban/django-endless-pagination/doc/twitter_pagination.rst

 files are deprecated, are no longer maintained, and don't provide the new JavaScript features.

-Please refer to the :doc:`javascript` page for a detailed overview of the new features and for instructions on **how to migrate** from the old JavaScript files to the new one.
+Please refer to the :doc:`javascript` for a detailed overview of the new features and for instructions on **how to migrate** from the old JavaScript files to the new one.